Anderson Carriage Co. (1907-1910)

 The Detroit Electric Logo |

-For most of its life, the Detroit Electric did not carry an emblem on the body of the vehicle but did display the "Detroit" name on the hubcaps, the step plates and on a small maker's nameplate/serial plate attached to the body or on the dash.
-The following show examples used by the Anderson Carriage Company:
+However, for most of its life, the Detroit Electric did not carry an emblem on the body of the vehicle but did display the "Detroit" name on the hubcaps, the step plates and the cast aluminum running boards and on a small maker's nameplate/serial plate attached to the body or on the dash.
+The following show some examples used by the Anderson Carriage Company:

 This is a Detroit Electric Model D hubcap (1910) bonhams |